Treatment

 How rosacea treatment has evolved from 2025 to 2026

 The standard of care in medical aesthetics has shifted noticeably in the last 12-18 months.
-What was state-of-the-art in early 2025 is, in some cases, already considered conservative or even outdated in mid-2026.
+What was advanced in early 2025 is, in some cases, already considered conservative or even outdated in mid-2026.
 Here is what has actually changed and what it means for the plan we will build for you.

 Lower doses, longer intervals, more individualization